vanda/etc-docs/notebooks/ai-explorations/challenges/text/4-text-alignment.md

 ## Problem

-Also known as Textual patterns
+Also known as Textual patterns, text re-use

 **Problem Statement**